tomciosegal/nutri-store/README.md

     - Ability to print out reports of sale by seler so they could participae in upselling contest
     - Update order as  "we have recived your payment" after "pending" then  "ready for dispach"  and finnaly "shipped"  so that the customer is updated with this information until reciving products.
     - Integration with with delivery company while package is in transit.
+    - "Call you back" in a minute button.
+Where user can request a call back for more info or to talk about product.
+Option only for registered customers only.

 - Coupons and discount codes.
     - Checkout pages to include a field for customers to enter discount codes or coupons to adjust their final payment cost.